An objective, international resource for LED lighting research since 2001

-Lighting applications that use light-emitting diodes (LEDs), organic light-emitting diodes (OLEDs), or light-emitting polymers are commonly referred to as solid-state lighting (SSL).
+Lighting applications that use LEDs, organic light-emitting diodes (OLEDs), or light-emitting polymers are commonly referred to as solid-state lighting.
 Unlike incandescent or fluorescent lamps, which create light with filaments and gases encased in a glass bulb, solid-state lighting consists of semiconductors that convert electricity into light.
-LEDs have been around for nearly 50 years, but until a decade ago were used only in electronic devices as indicator lamps.
+LEDs have been around for more than 50 years but until the early 2000s were used only in electronic devices as indicator lamps.

-Technological developments in the last two decades have allowed LEDs to be used in signal devices, like traffic lights and exit signs, and in some limited illumination applications, such as flashlights.
-However, cutting-edge research now shows a bright future for solid-state lighting as the next generation of light sources for general illumination, from homes to commercial spaces to outdoor lighting.
+Technological developments allowed LEDs to be used first in signal devices, like traffic lights and exit signs, then in some limited illumination applications, such as flashlights, and today for most general illumination applications, from homes to commercial spaces to outdoor lighting.
 Since 2001, the Lighting Research Center has been instrumental in conducting research to make this transformation happen.

 Why Solid-State Lighting?

-Solid-state lighting is increasingly used in a variety of lighting applications because it offers many benefits, including long life, energy savings, and better quality light output.
+Solid-state lighting is used in a variety of lighting applications because it offers many benefits, including long life, energy savings, and better quality light output.
 They are also considered durable, intrinsically safe, and ideal for smaller, flexible light fixtures.